hampa/comfortzone/README.md

 Filter code is from the excellent VCV Ripples (https://github.com/VCVRack/AudibleInstruments)

-#### <a name="tzfmlead"></a> Through Zero Frequency Modulation Lead
+#### <a name="tzfmlead"></a> TZFM Lead

+TZFM Lead is an oscillator that performs through zero frequency modulation on a pair of interal waves.

-TZFM Oscillator that outputs carrier, modulator and resulting through zero freqency modulation.
+Instead of tuning it with an external modulatation source TZFM Lead outputs the carrier, modulator and resulting TZFM wave.

-Left and right output should preferably run into a nice BP filter such as Ripples.
+Left and right output should preferably run into a nice band pass filter such as VCV Ripples.

 Features:
  - 5 different wave types for both modulator and carrier (sin, tri, saw, ramp, square, polybleep saw, polybleep square)